cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/cross-team-collaboration.md

 7. Now, once that change is committed, and the job with the `publishEvent` runs, everyone will see the **main** branch of their **helloworld-nodejs** job triggered by the `hello-api-deploy-event` simple event. ![View Configuration Link](triggered-by-event.png?width=50pc)

+Refer to the link to see a more complicated example using JSON with a more realistic payload [here](https://www.cloudbees.com/blog/how-to-improve-cross-team-collaboration-in-jenkins).

 ## Next Lesson

 Before moving on to the next lesson make sure that your **Jenkinsfile** Pipeline script on the **main** branch of your copy of the **helloworld-nodejs** repository matches the one from [below](#finished-jenkinsfile-for-pipeline-pod-templates-and-cross-team-collaboration).